 Choose a test audience comprising a small batch of employees from your organization.
 To get the best outcomes, make sure that this audience doesn’t have a high level of knowledge on the trained subject.
 Pick workers who lack a higher level of expertise on your subject, so they are able to complete the module without having a pre-existing view of how the topic has to be taught.

 Collect your employees’ responses and comments during the course and after it is completed.
 Figure out what bits of the module they found the best and where do they think the module needed improvement.
 If the test audience fails to meet the expected performance goals following the module’s completion, analyze the assessment outcomes to identify the existing gaps.
-Collaborate with your stakeholders and subject matter experts and find solutions that can bridge these gaps, which can help with enhancing the corporate training experience to a considerable extent.
+Collaborate with your stakeholders and subject matter experts and find solutions that can bridge these gaps, which can help with enhancing corporate elearning solutions to a considerable extent.

 Step 6: Design the Final Version and Launch It